-Arlington’s tree canopy is shrinking fast as our largest trees fall victim to age, redevelopment, poor pruning practices around power lines and prolonged periods of drought and record high flash rainfalls.
+Arlington’s tree canopy is shrinking fast as our largest trees fall victim to age, redevelopment, poor pruning practices around power lines, as well as prolonged periods of drought and record high flash rainfalls.
 Many seek to replant, but the instinct to plant a larger tree often leads to disappointing results, since larger nursery trees need extensive root trimming to be portable enough to sell.
 The cost of buying and planting a larger tree can also be beyond the reach of many.

 Smaller trees, ones whose root balls are no bigger than a one- to five-gallon pot, are easier to plant, easier to maintain to the point where they have stabilized in their new homes, and, since they do not suffer from the shock of root pruning, they will thrive and grow faster, easily compensating for their small initial size within a few years.

 About the Program

 Small Trees Make Big Canopies was launched in the spring of 2020 by interns with the Extension Master Gardener of Northern Virginia Program to help expand the tree canopy in Arlington.
 Each year, the program gives away hundreds of small sapling native trees to help restore the region’s tree canopy.
 The program also seeks to educate the public about the wonderful variety of our native trees, how to plant and care for them, and how the trees benefit us, our neighbors, and the wider environment.
 For each tree we giveaway , you can find information on this webpage that covers tree siting and planting, tree care, growth pattern and expected size when fully mature.
 If you don’t know what tree might be best for your needs and conditions, we can help guide you (see the Our Trees section, below).